TMJ stands for Temporomandibular joint disorder – a condition, associated with jaw pain, that could effect up to 1 in 4 people in the UK.

 Osteopathy

-To book either select Osteopath or Sports Massage with Myofascial release and add a comment to say treatment is for TMJ.
+To book either select Acupuncture, Osteopath or Myofascial release and add a comment to say treatment is for TMJ or Jaw pain.